 - When I buy products in say the make money online department which is mainly programs, if I see the information is undervalued compared to it’s price, it’s justification to request a refund.
-Ex: I buy an ebook for $99 that talks about making money online, but it’s information is outdated, extremely basic and found in other, free sources or I personally know it can could write my own thing about it (like here) and sell it for less or give it away for free.
+Ex: I buy an eBook for $99 that talks about making money online, but it’s information is outdated, extremely basic and found in other, free sources or I personally know it can could write my own thing about it and sell it for less or give it away for free.

 - Program or service I purchased came with a money back guarantee, but then I discover when requesting it that the guarantee only applies to a certain case or there was an update they hid on another page that wasn’t obvious to see.
 In other words, the money back guarantee is not actually guaranteed.
 I could use that as a means to say I was lied to.

 - I buy a product and then get up sells (happens a lot) without knowledge they would be there.
 In many cases up-sells can be both optional and required (yes it’s an oxymoron) because many products sold are “incomplete” without the up-sells so while it’s optional to buy them, you don’t get the most high quality version until you buy ALL the things, but if this isn’t mentioned on the original sales page, it’s a reason to request a refund.

 Getting your money back from online scams.
 Here are examples: